 Unmanifest.
 Spirit is never manifest in the sense of becoming touched by material existence, or any form of relative existence at all.
 It is also unperceivable to the senses, the mind, and the intellect.
 Only that part of us which is forever beyond those three faculties can come into contact with Spirit and know it.

-Having come into manifestation.
-Vyaktim apannam actually means “fallen into manifestation” or “changed into manifestation,” the meaning being that God has lessened and limited Himself through manifestation.
-But that is not the reality, although it is the perception of the ignorant (and this verse is speaking of the delusion.)
+Entered into manifestation.
+Vyaktim apannam actually means “fallen into manifestation” or “changed into manifestation,” the meaning being that God has lessened and limited himself through manifestation.
+But that is not the reality.
 God does not become material or changeable by manifesting the cosmos.
-And we are not human beings although we are experiencing humanity in an objective manner–which illusion has become distorted into seemingly subjective experience.
+And we ourselves are not human beings although we are experiencing humanity in an objective manner in which illusion has become distorted into seemingly subjective experience.
 There is nothing but Brahman.
 To mistake ourselves for anything less is deadly to us.

 Imperishable.
 Although God is the source of all things, manifesting as all things, seated in the heart of all and experiencing all things, He is not in any way changed or affected by that.
 Nor are we, mirroring the Divine Being on the limited and finite level.

 Unsurpassed.
 Both we and God transcend all relative existence, including that of mortal bondage, which is the state of all humanity.
 It is our nature to be beyond all the dreams of illusion which we call Maya.